semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

-Semaphore Hybrid lets you run jobs in your own hardware.
-This page explains what self-hosted agents are and how to install them in several platforms.
+Semaphore Hybrid lets you run jobs on your own hardware.
+This page explains what self-hosted agents are and how to install them on several platforms.

 ## Overview {#overview}

 <Available plans={['Startup (Hybrid)', 'Scaleup (Hybrid)']}/>

-An [agent](./pipelines#agents) is a physical or virtual machine you own that can be dedicated to run Semaphore [jobs](./jobs).
+An [agent](./pipelines#agents) is a physical or virtual machine you own that can be dedicated to running Semaphore [jobs](./jobs).
 You can mix and match your own agents with the [machines provided by Semaphore](../reference/machine-types).

 Self-hosted agents allow you to run workflows on machines that are not currently available as part of Semaphore Cloud plans, such as GPU-enabled machines for machine learning workloads.